My-Finance-Report/yearly_report/README.md

 this is mainly a project through which I will learn more about haskell, but I expect the code to be bad.

 # Launch blocking

 - make the column charts make sense
 - the configuration page is just wacky, unlink and work on removing

 - Sankey currently only allows one intermediate node
 - sankey config comes from openai, has configability somewhere

 - privacy policy

-- some CTA during the demo
+- some CTA during the demo in banner

 - the llm seems bad at getting dates, may need to include more file context

 # Not Blocking
 - clicking on charts pops tables would be nice
 - would be nice to be able to dump all the files at once
 - consider poor mans analytics by writing visits to the db for now
 - consider showing the source we associate with the file before we upload
+- some bug with the job counter if a file has already been processed
 - refactor css
 - refactor Main.hs routes
 - pretty print dates in the tables
+- refresh on the page keeps you in the same view
 - delete transactions

 # Bad UI